 If you would like to attend a commencement ceremony other than your assigned campus location, you must use the Alternate Location Request Form (PDF).
 Contact the Office of Enrollment Services at 717-948-6020 for more information or for assistance with this process.

 Commencement Ceremony Instructions

 - The ceremony will start promptly at 9:30 a.m. and lasts approximately 2½ hours.

 - Don’t forget to print a Giant Center Parking Pass (PDF) for yourself and your guests.

 - There are no rehearsals for the ceremony.
 Students will receive complete instructions at the Giant Center on the day of commencement.

 Uniforms of the armed forces are the only apparel other than academic regalia that is officially recognized and permitted.

-- Due to the formality of this occasion and safety concerns, please wear appropriate footwear; flip flops, clogs, and loose fitting shoes are not recommended.
+- Due to the formality of this occasion and safety concerns, please wear appropriate footwear; flip flops, clogs, very high heels, and loose fitting shoes are not recommended.

 - It is requested that men wear slacks and a dress shirt with a tie.
 For women, slacks with a blouse or a dress is appropriate.

 - Baccalaureate, master's, and doctoral caps and gowns differ from each other, as do the caps and gowns from other educational institutions.
 Please check your regalia for accuracy and quality before the day of the ceremony.